ForceFK/pblauncher-elite/README.md

 > Not the current version of PBLauncher in use by Project Elite - Não é a versão atual do PBLauncher em uso pelo Project Elite

 # Projeto em desenvolvimento
-> Este projeto não foi finalizado, irá sofrer futuras alterações.
+> Este projeto não está finalizado, irá sofrer futuras alterações.

 # Configurações
 * No htdocs do seu site coloque a pasta 'launcher'.